TheRealWaldo/thermal/README.md

 1. Download the zip file from
    [latest release](https://github.com/TheRealWaldo/thermal/releases/latest).
-2. Unpack the release and copy the `custom_components/thermal` directory into the `custom_components` directory of your Home Assistant installation.
+2. Unpack the release and copy the `custom_components/thermal_vision` directory into the `custom_components` directory of your Home Assistant installation.
-3. Configure the `thermal` sensor and/or camera.
+3. Configure the `thermal_vision` sensor and/or camera.
 4. Restart Home Assistant.

 ## Configuration